Purpose

 Assignments are generally graded daily (but not always).
 If there are errors you will

-be given feedback to improve for a second attempt (if you choose to resubmit).
+be given feedback to improve for a second attempt.

-To resubmit you must submit the first time several days early so there is time
+To be able to resubmit you must submit the first time several days early so there is time

 to get a grade and feedback, fix your work, and resubmit before the due date.